 Side note: I am not a huge meat eater.
 I eat chicken on occasion.

-I am fully aware that that means I am not a vegetarian.
-I never claimed to be one.
+That means I am not a vegetarian, I totally get that and I never claimed to be one.
 But man, I get some really weird comments and emails sometimes.
 One woman sent me a very long email explaining what a true vegetarian is and how dare I call myself one...

 I realize that many of my readers are vegetarian or vegan, some might be trying to cut back on eating meat and others might be curious in trying new, meatless recipes.
 Whatever the reason is, I am happy you are here.

-I love all of the different textures in this dish.
+All of the different textures in this dish blend together perfectly.
 I also love that I used the slow cooker.
 I need to use my slow cooker more.
 The first time I made this I was shocked how easy it is to cook quinoa in the slow cooker!